Within striking distance of the Sacred Valley and Inca Trail to Machu Picchu, Cusco is one of Peru – and South America’s – most touristed cities.

 High-ceilinged bedrooms are decorated with antique, gilt-framed mirrors and beautiful furniture in keeping with the historic nature of the building.

 A comfortable sitting room with sofas provides a place to relax, while staff of this family-run hotel do everything to ensure you have a great stay – including offering a free airport transfer.

 - Antigua Casona San Blas

-Rooms have balconies that open onto around a manicured patio, where cosy chairs and fire pits make this the perfect place to relax in the evening with a cocktail.
-Their on-site restaurant, spa and free yoga classes mean you’ve got access to everything you need in this charming boutique hotel.
+Rooms have balconies that open onto a manicured patio, where cozy chairs and fire pits make this the perfect place to relax in the evening with a cocktail.
+Their on-site restaurant, spa, and free yoga classes mean you’ve got access to everything you need in this charming boutique hotel.